The RAID Configuration section provides the interface to manage the Cloud Failover Appliance (CFA) RAID, if any.

 Once you have identified a failed disk drive, complete the steps in the following sections to replace the drive and restore the array to full operation.

-While RAID drives are hot-swappable, to logically remove the disk drive, click the button associated with the drive bay of the failed disk, and then click Offline.
+While RAID disks are hot-swappable, to logically remove the disk, click the button associated with the bay of the failed disk, and then click Offline.
 (Archive drives must always be prepared for removal.)

 When prompted to confirm the Offline action: